tldr-pages/tldr/pages/common/vcpkg.md

 > Note: packages are not installed in the system.
 To use them, you need to tell your build system (e.g. cmake) to use vckg
 > More information: <https://learn.microsoft.com/en-us/vcpkg/>.

-- Build and add package libcurl to the vcpkg environment
+- Build and add package libcurl to the vcpkg environment:

 `vcpkg install curl`

-- Build and add zlib with the emscripten toolchain
+- Build and add zlib with the emscripten toolchain:

 `vcpkg install --triplet=wasm32-emscripten zlib`